loganmarchione/loganmarchione.com/content/posts/2015/05/encrypted-external-drive-with-luks/index.md

 # Update: LUKS2 is out, use it instead!

-[LUKS2 was released in 2018](https://gitlab.com/cryptsetup/cryptsetup/-/blob/master/docs/v2.0.0-ReleaseNotes), you should double-check the documentation for it before you blindly follow this guide :)
+[LUKS2 was released in 2018](https://gitlab.com/cryptsetup/cryptsetup/-/blob/master/docs/v2.0.0-ReleaseNotes), you should double-check the documentation for it before you blindly follow this guide. :upside_down_face:

 # Introduction